pzwl/TagDAO-/README.md

 # TagDAO

 TagDAO is a decentralized data labeling platform built on Web3 principles.
-It provides a crowdsourced marketplace for labeling tasks, integrated with crypto payments (using Solana) and secure file handling (via AWS S3).
-The goal is to offer a transparent, scalable solution for machine learning data labeling, with global accessibility and fair compensation for workers.
+It provides a crowdsourced marketplace for labeling tasks, integrated with crypto payments (using Solana) and secure file han[...]

 ## Overview

 This platform allows requesters to create labeling tasks, set rewards in cryptocurrency, and manage data uploads securely.
 Workers can then label data and receive crypto payments upon completion.
-The application is designed with the following key elements in mind:
+The [...]

 - **Web3 Integration**: Leveraging Solana for transactions and payments.
 - **Secure File Handling**: Using AWS S3 with pre-signed URLs to manage file uploads and downloads.